hoplon/castra/README.md

 * The interface displays an indication when remote operations are in progress.
 * The interface displays error messages when remote operations fail.

+Here is a simple [Hoplon][hoplon] page that satisfies these requirements:

 ```clojure
 (page "index.html"
   (:require